rolandomunoz/praat-TGDraw/docs/source/quickstart.rst

 Creating pictures from the TextGridEditor window
 ================================================

-A good starting point is the TextGridEditor (:numref:`textgrid_editor-window`), the window that we usually use when working with sounds and annotations.
+A good point to start is the TextGridEditor (:numref:`textgrid_editor-window`), the window we usually use when working with sounds and annotations.

 .. _textgrid_editor-window: